-It’s a triangular muscle which is located in the exact same plane as pectineus.
-It creates the floor and medial boundary of the femoral triangle.
+Adductor Longus is a triangular muscle which is located in the exact same plane as pectineus.
+It forms the floor and medial boundary of the femoral triangle.

 It originates by a rounded tendon from the front of the body of pubis in the angle between the pubic crest and the pubic symphysis.

-The muscles slope downward, backward, and laterally as a broad fleshy abdomen to be added into the middle 1-third of the linea aspera.
+The muscles slope downward, backward, and laterally as a broad fleshy abdomen to be added into the middle one-third of the linea aspera.

-The Nerve Supply is by the anterior section of the obturator nerve.
+The Nerve Supply is through the anterior section of the obturator nerve.

 - It’s a strong adductor and medial rotator of the thigh in the hip joint.